wagaodev/ReactNative-Clean-Arch/README.md

-# React Native Clean Arquitecture
+# React Native + Zustand + React Query and Clean Arquitecture.

 ## This is a React Native project using Clean Architecture as the main architecture, and below are all the design patterns used to create this structure.